JulianKlug/stroke-receptive-fields/README.md

 HD images are not warped to CT-MNI space, and can thus conserve the initial voxel space.

+After running the whole CT and MRI preprocessing, run these steps again with the high_resolution setting
 - skull_strip_wrapper: with high_resolution = True
 - brain_mask: with high_resolution = True
 - mask_lesions: with high_resolution = True